glpaparelli/competitive-programming/notes/cp-notes.md

 \end{cases}$$
 **Said easy:**
 You can think of $M[i][j]$ as the "cost of being in" $M[i][j]$, as if the value of a cell of $M$ is its tax to be on it.
+You **always pay** the cost of being in a cell when computing $W$.

-Basically the first row and column of $W$ are the prefix sum of the first row and column of $M$.
+Basically the first row and column of $W$ are the prefix sum of the first row and column of $M$, as you can reach them only by going always right or always down.
 **Intuition:** to reach $M[1][4]$ (aka the first row, fourth column) the only path is through the first row.

 Then, to reach an "internal" cell $M[i][j]$ where $i,j > 1$ we have to pay: